rndOutput/hello-repo/README.md

 Still farting around

-Trying to learn so I can get cereal
+Trying to learn so I can get super cereal.